 If you are not sure whether you can take your power bank on a plane then you would be advised to use the AskTSA service on Twitter.

-The following is just one response from to a passengers query regarding taking a battery power bank on a plane:
+The following is just one response from the Transportation Security Administration to a passengers query regarding taking a battery power bank on a plane:

 How to find the capacity of your power bank

 Check the outside of your power bank and you will probably find on one of the ends the rating/capacity of the device either on a label or stamped/molded into the case itself.